Do you remember those silly Ranbir Kapoor and Farhan Akhtar ads in 2016? Yes, those AskMe Bazaar ones’.

 To manage the vast divisions of AskMe, the competency required by the circumstances outreached current managements’ competency, the same management which struggling with confusion & chaos due to its indefinite goals & markets.

-- Concentration of control led to business complications.
+- The concentration of control led to business complications.

 As more than 95%+ stocks were owned by the Astro holdings of Malaysian billionaire – T. Ananda Krishnan, the decisions being made were extremely unilateral, which disabled management to make its own decisions

-- Profit is an important aspect of business.
+- Profit is an important aspect of the business.